+Dear Rhoda,

-Recycling Rhoda Battery Disposal Dear Rhoda, What's the deal with batteries?
+What's the deal with batteries?
 It seems like everything has a battery in it these days.
 Can I recycle them?

-Depowered in DeWitt Dear Depowered, Batteries, batteries, batteries - these days it feels like it's raining batteries.
-Frankly, I preferred it when it was raining men back in the 80's.
-But, I digress.
-You know there was a time when batteries were simple.
-You had alkaline batteries and rechargeable batteries.
-They were either AA, AAA, C or D, and that's remove them from the gosh how we liked it.
+how we liked it.
 These days, we've got those, plus, onetime-use lithium batteries, nickel metal hydride batteries, nickel-cadmium batteries, lithium-ion batteries - batteries in remotes, in watches, in phones, in computers, in power drills, in hearing aids, in bathroom scales, in smoke detectors, in old flashlights - basically, they're in everything, it seems.
 And, some of them contain toxic metals.
-Luckily, a lot of you are wise beyond your years and know that these don't go in the blue bin NOR the trash, even when you can't darn thing that they came these places, they're probin.
-Like that fancy electric toothbrush - don't even get me started on those pesky things!
-In Onondaga sure that the recharge- (including Wegmans and County, batteries are prohibited by law from going in the trash.
+Luckily, a lot of you are wise beyond your years and know that these don't go in the blue bin NOR the trash, even when you can't AAA, C or D, and that's remove them from the gosh in.
+Like that fancy electric toothbrush - don't even get me started on those County, batteries are prohibited by law from going in the trash.
 That's right; it's true.
 Take that little factoid to your next potluck.
 You'll be the life of the party, hands down.
 (Okay, maybe not.)
 So, here's what you do: take your dead batteries to one of OCRRA's battery collection kiosks at any of the Wegmans in Onondaga County, or the Green Hills Farms' bottle return shed.
 How convenient is that?!
-Even if you don't shop at ably on your way here or there, right?
+Even if you don't shop at darn thing that they came these places, they're probably on your way here or there, right?